musialmarek/flights-list/README.md

 * For user acount userName: marek password: marek

-## Features
+## Features:

 ### Ready

-#### Admin
+    Admin
     * Adding and editing users and manage their roles.
     * Adding and editing pilots
     * Adding and editing aircrafts
     * Adding and editing flights
     * Searching and checking flights by date, aircraft, pilots with multiple filters
     * Using user functions

-#### User
+    User
     * Checking every flights by user's pilot
     * Checking data about qualifications and date-limits
     * Changing password and email

 **To-do list:**
 * Managing charges and payoffs by new role "Superadmin"